piyushrathodIn/basic_node_structure/README.md

-# basic_node_structure
+A simple NodeJS architecture with middleware authentiction.

-Can be used as a web hook or API server.
+It can be used as as Webhook or a simple API server.